JacobRHall/JacobRHall.github.io/_pages/research.md

 **The Dark Side of Nation Building: The Reconquista and the Spanish Inquisition** (with Patrick Fitzsimmons)

-**Dark Age Decline: The Fall of the Roman Empire or the Rise of Islam**
+**Dark Age Decline: The Fall of the Roman Empire or the Rise of Islam?**

 **Policy, Printing, and Linguistic Homogenization: The Case of Early Modern French** (with Alexander Taylor)